 Programs at VU University Amsterdam

 In the 2015-2016 academic year, VU University Amsterdam has introduced community service programs for students.
-Six pilot programs from different faculties have been selected and are currently evaluated.
+Six pilot programs from different faculties have been selected and have been evaluated.
+For the 2017-2018 academic year, a new program is developed.
 More information is at the VU Community Service webpage. (hier in het Nederlands).
-We are looking for good examples – please get in touch through r [dot] bekkers [at] vu [dot] nl.

 An Evaluation of Service Learning Programs in Secondary Education in the Netherlands